-Our method to prove the wheel condition for the partition function at the combinatorial point has a Grassmannian manifold interpretation, and this approach is intimately connected with the fact that the six vertex model with domain wall boundary conditions can be seen as a $\tau$-function of the KP hierarchy where the spectral parameters $\bm{x}$ and $\bm{y}$ are playing the role of Miwa variables.
-This was first observed by Foda, Wheeler and Zuparic~\cite{six_vertex_KP}, based on a fermionic vacuum expectation value representation of the partition function.
+The alternative representation \eqref{eq:higher_r_det} of the partition function has a Grassmannian manifold interpretation, and this point of view is intimately connected with the fact that the $6$-vertex model with domain wall boundary conditions can be seen as a $\tau$-function of the KP hierarchy, where the spectral parameters $\bm{x}$ and $\bm{y}$ play the role of Miwa variables associated to the commuting flows of the hierarchy.
+This was first observed by Foda et al.~\cite{six_vertex_KP}, based on a fermionic vacuum expectation value representation of the partition function.
 In his survey paper~\cite{Takasaki_KP}, Takasaki extends this and other related results by showing how partition functions of certain 2D solvable models and scalar products of Bethe vectors from integrable spin chain models can also be written as KP $\tau$-functions.